 - Unlimited users load generation capability (depending on LG machine configuration)

-- User friendly and simple GUI
+- User-friendly and simple GUI

-- Mostly tools support script recording
+- Most of the tools support script recording

 - All basic features are available